 Unintentional drug overdose is a leading cause of preventable death in the United States.
-Overdose bystanders may not call for medical assistance for fear of being arrested for drug-related or other crimes.
-In response, most states have enacted "Good Samaritan" laws that create immunities or other legal protections for people who call for help in the event of an overdose.
-Some states have passed comprehensive Good Samaritan overdose prevention laws that provide broad protection.
-Other states have passed laws that consider seeking medical assistance for a person experiencing an overdose as an affirmative defense, or as a mitigating factor during sentencing.
+Some states have enacted "Good Samaritan" laws that create immunities or other legal protections for people who call for help in the event of an overdose to encourage and protect bystanders who may otherwise not be willing to call for fear of being arrested for drug-related crimes.
+The protection afforded by these laws varies from state to state.
+Some states have comprehensive Good Samaritan overdose prevention laws that provide broad protection, while others have passed laws that consider seeking medical assistance for a person experiencing an overdose as an affirmative defense, or as a mitigating factor during sentencing.

 This dataset was created originally by Legal Science.